East Timor (province): Indonesian invasion and occupation

 From 1702 to 1975, East Timor was a colony of Portugal, officially designated in later years as the Portuguese overseas province of Timor, commonly referred to as "Portuguese Timor."
 Portuguese control was largely confined to coastal areas until the late 19th century, when colonial administration was consolidated in the interior through military campaigns.
 The colony remained under Portuguese rule with minimal economic development, relying primarily on coffee exports.

 In April 1974, the Carnation Revolution in Portugal led to a shift in government policy, initiating a decolonization process for its overseas territories, including Portuguese Timor.
 Various Timorese political parties emerged, including the left-wing Revolutionary Front for an Independent East Timor (Fretilin), the pro-integration Timorese Democratic Union (UDT), and the APODETI (Timorese Popular Democratic Association) party, which advocated integration with Indonesia.
 Tensions between Fretilin and UDT escalated into a civil war in August 1975, with Fretilin emerging victorious and gaining control of the capital, Dili.
 As a result, the Portuguese governor and his staff relocated their seat of administration to Atauro Island.

 On 28 November 1975, Fretilin unilaterally declared the independence of the Democratic Republic of East Timor (Portuguese: República Democrática de Timor-Leste) from Portugal.
 Portugal did not recognize the declaration and the Portuguese governor continued to formally administer the province from Atauro, albeit with limited authority over the rest of East Timor.

-Nine days later, Indonesia began an invasion of East Timor proper.
+Nine days later, on 7 December 1975, Indonesia began an invasion of East Timor proper.
 Following the invasion, the Portuguese governor and his staff left Atauro aboard two Portuguese warships.
 As a statement of Portuguese sovereignty, Portugal maintained those warships patrolling the waters around East Timor until May 1976.

 Indonesia established a Provisional Government of East Timor in December 1975 and formally annexed East Timor as its 27th province on 17 July 1976, changing its official name to Timor Timur, the Indonesian translation of "East Timor".
 The use of the Portuguese language was then forbidden, as it was seen as a relic of colonisation.

 The annexation was not recognised by the United Nations and was only recognised by one country Australia in 1979.
 The United Nations continued to recognise Portugal as the legitimate administering power of East Timor.